 CO10.
-To Explainfunctional Identify the core concepts of computer graphics, including viewing,
+To ExplainfunctionalIdentify the core concepts of computer graphics, including viewing, projection, perspective, modeling, and transformation in two and three dimensions.

 CO11.
 To apply the concepts of color models, lighting and shading models, textures, ray tracing, hidden surface elimination, anti-aliasing, and rendering.